-What bar equipment is needed for a non-alcohol bar?
+What bar equipment is needed for a juice bar?
 In this article we'll discuss the basic principles of basic bar design to unlock the answer to this question.

 Is there a defined approach for designing such a bar, and if so, where do you turn for help?
 In this edition of Design Buzz we'll be discussing just what considerations you should make when designing a non-alcohol bar.